sdasara95/InsightDE/README.md

 ### solve:

-This method calculates the 'monthly average' and 'cumulative' values uptil that month.
+This method calculates the `monthly average` and `cumulative` values uptil that month.
 Each month adds value from it's previous month.
 Hence, only a reference to preceeding month is required to calculate these values.
 The first month of the year uses the last month of previous year.
-The 'monthly average' and 'cumulative' values are stored in a nested dictionary with same key heirarchy as 'self.data_dict'.
+The `monthly average` and `cumulative` values are stored in a nested dictionary with same key heirarchy as `self.data_dict`.

 Input: Nested dictionary